 The goal of this post is to educate readers on the why and how behind utilizing medicine ball into their training.
 We will briefly discuss specific applications, form considerations, load management, and strategies to implement for success.
+There are a bunch of different weight options for med balls, but in this series we went with the 4 lb med ball.

 There are endless possibilities for basketball.
 The classic swing through when driving past your defenders is a great example of demanding strength through the hands as you coordinate your body to exert force into the ground.